Team Leader, Administration - London

 - Driven and focused approach on delivering the best possible results showing determination, resourcefulness with a sense of purpose.

-- An ethical approach to managing data.
-Understanding that you will be handling sensitive people-related information, therefore exercising discretion and confidentiality at all times.
+- Ethical approach to managing data.
+Understanding that you will be handling sensitive people related information, therefore exercising discretion and confidentiality at all times.

 Required Skills & Qualifications:

 - Strong, demonstrable administration experience.